TradeControl/tradecontrol.github.io/src/pages/articles/tc_intro.md

 ﻿---
 layout: ../../layouts/Documentation.astro
-title: Articles Overview
+title: Theory Overview
 permalink: articles/tc_intro
 ---
 [Trade Control](https://github.com/tradecontrol) is an Open Source business control system first released on 24 September 2019.
 It is an empirical implementation of the ideas I communicate here.
-Each stage of development has been accompanied by [a tutorial](/tutorials/overview) that you can freely work through yourself to test for correctness.
+Each stage of development has been accompanied by a tutorial that you can freely work through yourself to test for correctness.

 The project embodies two key aspects associated with trade: the functional modelling of technological production and the conceptual implementation of commercial imperatives.
 Therefore, I present my theory of production as it is embodied in the [schema design](https://github.com/tradecontrol/sqlnode).
 I then follow that up with various articles relating to the commercial dimensions of the application.
 These were initially written and published [in my own repo](https://github.com/iamonnox/tradecontrol) during the 2020-21 pandemic lockdown, but are now deleted.
 The original publication incorporated historical references and poetic outros that have been removed.

+> **Note:** This introduction and the core ideas it describes were written by the project’s founder, not AI.
+> They form the seed code and conceptual foundation on which everything else now unfolds.
+> As the system grows, new pages and elaborations will be AI‑generated, but this section remains unchanged — a historical marker of the original vision.

 ## Technological Production